 - Ride/walk the Cape Cod Canal bike trail on either side of the canal.
 6 miles long and very easy with great views everywhere.
 Bike under the two big bridges. https://www.savebuzzardsbay.org/places-to-go/cape-cod-canal-bikeway/

-- Army Corps of Engineers Visitor Center is a fascinating museum that tells all there is to know about the canal and surrounding area.
-A must see place to visit. https://www.nae.usace.army.mil/Missions/Recreation/Cape-Cod-Canal/
+- The Army Corps of Engineers Visitor Center is a fascinating museum that tells all there is to know about the canal and the surrounding area.
+A must-see place to visit. https://www.nae.usace.army.mil/Missions/Recreation/Cape-Cod-Canal/

-- Sandwich Glass Museum – an interesting peak into the glass history of Sandwich. https://sandwichglassmuseum.org/
+- Sandwich Glass Museum – an interesting peek into the glass history of Sandwich. https://sandwichglassmuseum.org/

 - Heritage Museums and Gardens – a great place to walk around and enjoy the gardens.
 Especially nice when Rhododendron are in bloom.
 Antique car and military museum on the grounds.
 Wear comfy walking shoes. https://heritagemuseumsandgardens.org/

 - Hyannis Whale Watch Cruises – leaves from Barnstable Harbor.
-Long whale watch as you must go thru the cape Cod Bay to get out to Stellwagen Bank, but a very enjoyable cruise. https://www.whales.net/
+Long whale watch as you must go through the Cape Cod Bay to get out to Stellwagen Bank, but a very enjoyable cruise. https://www.whales.net/

 - Tour the upper Cape on the train.
 See marshes, beaches, and all sorts of sights from a scenic railway tour. https://www.capetrain.com/